taher-anjary/LEASegment/README.md

 Please do not use pip install apex - this will not install the correct package.

 ### Dataset
-To evaluate/train our LEAStereo network, you will need to download the required datasets.
+To evaluate/train the LEAStereo network, you will need to download the required datasets.

 * [SceneFlow](https://lmb.informatik.uni-freiburg.de/resources/datasets/SceneFlowDatasets.en.html)